-At HootBooth® Photo Booth, we find that many of our customers are new to the event rental business so we wanted to provide a helpful overview of how to start renting out photo booths as a side hustle or full time event rental business.
+At HootBooth®, we find that many of our customers are new to the event rental business so we wanted to provide a helpful overview of how to start renting out photo booths as a side hustle or full time event rental business.
 Photo booths are popular and they are in most parties and events today including weddings, bar mitzvahs, festivals and even corporate events.
-Photo Booths are so popular that it is now possible to ditch that office or retail job and make incredible money doing something that is fun and that requires less than $7,000 to start your own photo booth rental business - even as a side gig.
+Photo Booths are so popular that it is now possible to ditch that office or retail job and make incredible money doing something that is fun and that requires less than $2,500 (on average) to start your own photo booth rental business - even as a side gig.
 Our iPad-based Photo Booths range from $1500 - $4500 and our DSLR Photo Booths range from $6500-$9000.)

 Just as with any business, there are many facets to learn and the best way to build a successful business is to start with a business plan.
 This will be your “roadmap” to the business direction, opportunities and overall business scope.
 Your plan should include business goals and targets so that you are working toward a measured baseline.